simula/datasets.simula.no/datasets/kvasirvqa-x1.md

 ```

----

 ## Contact

-sushant@simula.no
-michael@simula.no
-vajira@simula.no
-steven@simula.no
-paalh@simula.no
+sushant@simula.no, michael@simula.no, vajira@simula.no, steven@simula.no or paalh@simula.no